-Members of the MIT community hosting international visitors, including international dignitaries, should review the following resources and contact Adriana Ramirez, Manager of External Relations and Communications for the Office of the Associate Provost for International Activities, for additional advice on matters of protocol, logistics, and security.
+Members of the MIT community hosting international visitors, including international dignitaries, should review the following resources and contact Adriana Ramirez, Manager of External Relations and Communications for the Office of the Vice Provost for International Activities, for additional advice on matters of protocol, logistics, and security.

 For people outside of the Institute looking to send a delegation to MIT, please fill out this request form at least four weeks prior to your visit.
 Prospective students and those seeking to request private group tours should visit the Office of Admissions.